temporalio/documentation/docs-src/concepts/what-is-a-payload-codec.md

 User code <--> Payload Converter <--> Payload Codec <--> Wire <--> Temporal Server
 ```

 A Payload Codec encodes and decodes data.
 When serializing to Payloads, the Payload Converter is applied first to convert your objects to bytes, followed by codecs.
 The codecs are applied last to first, which means that the earlier encoders wrap the later ones.

 When deserializing from Payloads, codecs are applied first to last to reverse the effect, followed by the Data Converter.

-Use a custom Payload Codec to transform your payloads, for example by implementing compression and/or encryption and decryption.
+Use a custom Payload Codec to transform your payloads, such as by implementing compression and/or encryption and decryption.

-#### Encryption​ and Decryption
+#### Encryption​ and decryption

 Using end-to-end encryption in your custom Data Converter ensures that all your sensitive application data is secure when handled by the Temporal Server.
 You can apply your encryption logic in a custom Payload Codec and use it locally to encrypt data.